The ocean... as deep as his

 - Lucy's arm melts down first before the rest of her body does.

 - Later on, a flashback reveals that Jack Rakan, got both his arms cut off when Ala Rubra fought the Lifemaker.
 Even later, both his legs and arms are erased from existence by Fate's Reality Warper powers.
-He uses his artifact to summon Armor legs and arms and keeps fighting.
+He uses his artifact to summon Armor legs and arms and keeps fighting until he's whole erased.
+When he's Back from the Dead, his limbs are back with him.

 - Ginga Nakajima of Magical Girl Lyrical Nanoha loses her left arm during her battle against the Numbers Cyborgs in StrikerS.
 Jail Scaglietti would later replace it with an arm that could extend and spin as a drill after he captures her.